vishalbelsare/docker-pyml/README.md

 # pyml - Docker Python Machine Learning Image
-_rueedlinger/pyml_ is Docker image to get started very quickly with the state of the art Python machine learning and data visualization libraries.
-This image is based on the _continuumio/anaconda3_ Docker image.
+_rueedlinger/pyml_ is a Docker image to get started very quickly with state of the art Python machine learning and data visualization libraries.
+This image is based on the _continuumio/anaconda3_ Docker and the the following Python libraries were installed:

-Installed Python libraries:

 - jupyter
 - matplotlib